Thomas Manfredini: Vicenza

 On 12 January 2015, Manfredini signed for Vicenza on loan from Sassuolo until the end of the season.
 He took no.17 shirt from departing Niko Bianconi.
-On 30 June 2015, Vicenza signed Manfredini outright in a two-year contract, with Giovanni Sbrissa and became a player of Sassuolo in 2016–17 season.
+On 30 June 2015, Vicenza signed Manfredini outright in a two-year contract, with Giovanni Sbrissa and became a player of Sassuolo in the 2016–17 season.
 He changed to wear no.5 in 2015–16 season.

 On 25 August 2016, he was released.

 La Fiorita

-Manfredini came out of retirement in 2018-19 season and joined La Fiorita.
+Manfredini came out of retirement in the 2018–19 season and joined La Fiorita.
 He retired in the subsequent season.

 Managerial career

-Manfredini managed SP La Fiorita in the San Marino domestic league Campionato Sammarinese 31.12.2022 until 31.07.2024.
-Under his management they finished 03rd in the league in his first season in charge.
-In the subsequent year, the 2023-24 season, La Fiorita finished in second place and also won the Coppa Titano.
+Manfredini managed SP La Fiorita in the San Marino domestic league Campionato Sammarinese from 31 December 2022 until 31 July 2024.
+Under his management, they finished 3rd in the league in his first season in charge.
+In the subsequent year, the 2023–24 season, La Fiorita finished in second place and also won the Coppa Titano.

-On 17 October 2024 he was appointed as Manager for Promozione side Lunano Calcio in Italy.
+On 17 October 2024, he was appointed as Manager for Promozione side Lunano Calcio in Italy.